* Lufthansa to test new jet fuel from US-based Gevo

 However, the airline ended the trial after six months saying it was hard to find enough reliable stocks.

-Lufthansa said in statement that it had teamed up with U.S.-based Gevo, which produces alcohol-to-jet (ATJ) fuel, to research the blending of Gevo’s ATJ with conventional kerosene for use in aircraft.
+Lufthansa said in statement it had teamed up with U.S.-based Gevo, which produces alcohol-to-jet (ATJ) fuel, to research the blending of Gevo’s ATJ with conventional kerosene for use in aircraft.

 Gevo uses fermented plant waste from a range of sources to produce isobutanol, a form of alcohol which can then be converted into kerosene using standard refinery processes.